akhiidwandhare/aggrepaypayment/README.md

     Aggrepay::startPayment($params)->send();

-    // Returns response
+    //Returns response
     $result = Aggrepay::aggrepayData($_POST);

-    // Returns an json of all the parameters of use in the transaction echo json_encode($result->getParams());
+    //Returns an json of all the parameters of use in the transaction echo json_encode($result->getParams());